None of our current governors are governors at other schools.

 Catherine Mitri (Associate Member with voting rights on committees)

-As the Deputy Headteacher at St John’s, I believe that teamwork and good communication, built on the foundations of a Christian ethos are key to ensuring that each individual child at our school has a happy and fulfilling education.
-I am fully committed to working in partnership with the Headteacher, Mr Sweetingham, the governors, staff and parents on the journey towards “outstanding”.
+As the Head of School at St John’s, I believe that teamwork and good communication, built on the foundations of a Christian ethos are key to ensuring that each individual child at our school has a happy and fulfilling education.
+I am fully committed to working in partnership with the Executive Headteacher, Mr Sweetingham, the governors, staff and parents on the journey towards “outstanding”.

 Sub-Committees: Personnel; Finance & Premises; Teaching & Learning Standards.